-Audit Committee: Steven Ratoff (Chair), Michael Graves, Robert Glenning.
-Compensation Committee: Michael Graves (Chair), Richard A. Edlin, Steven Ratoff.
-Nominating and Corporate Governance Committee: Michael Graves (Chair), Robert Glenning, Richard A. Edlin, Jennifer K. Simpson. facilitate out its re "independ the r spon dence bing the current composition and responsibilities of each of the committees of our Board, we note that from time to time, the Board may establish other committees to management of our business.
-In addition, each of the committees has authority to engage legal counsel or other experts or consultants, as it deems appropriate to carry is is bilities.
-The Board has determined that each member of each committee meets the applicable Nasdaq listing standards and SEC rules and regulations regarding e" and each member is free of any relationship that would impair his or her individual exercise of independent judgment with regard to the Company.
-Below is a each committee of the Board.
-AUDIT (COM MITTEE . requirem ents. nmittee currently consists of Steven Ratoff, Michael Graves and Robert Glenning, each of whom our Board has determined satisfies Nasdaq and SEC independence The chairperson of our audit committee is currently Mr. Ratoff.
-The audit committee met four times during the fiscal year ended December 31, 2019.
-The functions of e include, among other things: evaluating the performance, independence and qualifications of our independent auditors and determining whether to retain our existing independent auditors or engage new independent auditors; reviewing and approving the engagement of our independent auditors to perform audit services and any permissible non-audit services; monitoring the rotation of partners of our independent auditors on our engagement team as required by law; prior to engagement of any independent auditor, and at least annually thereafter, reviewing relationships that may reasonably be thought to bear on their independence, and assessing and otherwise taking the appropriate action to oversee the independence of our independent auditor; reviewing our annual and quarterly financial statements and reports, and discussing the statements and reports with our independent auditors and management; reviewing with our independent auditors and management significant issues that arise regarding accounting principles and financial statement presentation and matters concerning the scope, adequacy and effectiveness of our financial controls; reviewing with management and our auditors any earnings announcements and other public announcements regarding material developments; establishing procedures for the receipt, retention and treatment of complaints received by us regarding financial controls, accounting or auditing matters and other reviewing and providing oversight of any related-person transactions in accordance with our related-person transaction policy and reviewing and monitoring compliance with legal and regulatory responsibilities, including our code of business conduct and ethics; reviewing our major financial risk exposures, including the guidelines and policies to govern the process by which risk assessment and risk management is implemented; reviewing on a periodic basis our investment policy; and reviewing and evaluating on an annual basis the performance of the audit committee, including compliance of the audit committee with its charter.
+Our audit committee currently consists of Steven Ratoff, Michael Graves and Robert Glenning, each of whom our Board has determined satisfies Nasdaq and SEC independence requirements.
+The chairperson of our audit committee is currently Mr. Ratoff.
+The audit committee met seven times during the fiscal year ended December 31, 2020.
+The functions of this committee include, among other things:

+- evaluating the performance, independence and qualifications of our independent auditors and determining whether to retain our existing independent auditors or engage new independent auditors; - reviewing and approving the engagement of our independent auditors to perform audit services and any permissible non-audit services; - monitoring the rotation of partners of our independent auditors on our engagement team as required by law; - prior to engagement of any independent auditor, and at least annually thereafter, reviewing relationships that may reasonably be thought to bear on their independence, and assessing and otherwise taking the appropriate action to oversee the independence of our independent auditor; - reviewing our annual and quarterly financial statements and reports, and discussing the statements and reports with our independent auditors and management; - reviewing with our independent auditors and management significant issues that arise regarding accounting principles and financial statement presentation and matters concerning the scope, adequacy and effectiveness of our financial controls; - reviewing with management and our auditors any earnings announcements and other public announcements regarding material developments; - establishing procedures for the receipt, retention and treatment of complaints received by us regarding financial controls, accounting or auditing matters and other matters; - preparing the report that the SEC requires in this Proxy Statement; - reviewing and providing oversight of any related-person transactions in accordance with our relatedperson transaction policy and reviewing and monitoring compliance with legal and regulatory responsibilities, including our code of business conduct and ethics; - reviewing our major financial risk exposures, including the guidelines and policies to govern the process by which risk assessment and risk management is implemented; - · reviewing on a periodic basis our investment policy; and reviewing and evaluating on an annual basis the performance of the audit committee, including compliance of the audit committee with its charter.